GardOS/web-exercise/README.md

 # web-exercise
-Repo for exercises in DevOps course
+Repo for exercises in Web course